-The South West Handline Fishermen’s Association was founded in 1987
+The South West Handline Fishermen’s Association Est 1987

 At the time, most species of fish were subject to quotas.
 The South West Handline fleet did not have its own mackerel quota and fell into what is termed the non-sector.